 - For international applicants, a bachelor’s degree in nursing or equivalency (for BSN to DNP applicants), from a nationally accredited nursing program or comparably recognized non-U.S. institution, with a cumulative grade point average of at least 3.0 on a 4-point scale;

-- BSN and a Masters in a non-nursing field (MBA, MPH, MHA, MMCH, etc.) or MSN in a non-nursing administration or equivalent concentration
+- BSN and a Masters in a non-nursing field (MBA, MPH, MHA, MMHC, etc.) or MSN in a non-nursing administration or equivalent concentration

-NOTE: Students with a masters in a content area other than nursing will start with a BSN-DNP program plan but may be granted a reduction in coursework in the following areas: Leadership, Finance, Quality Improvement, clinical hours, and other content areas based on a transcript review.
+NOTE: Students with a masters in a content area other than nursing will start with a MSN-DNP program plan but additions in coursework in the following areas: Leadership, Finance, Quality Improvement, clinical hours, and other content areas based on a transcript review may be required.
 Coursework must be at the graduate level.

 - MSN-DNP applicants: